Category

 Train employees

-The first and most basic control in business risk management is employee threat assessment training.
+Employee threat assessment training is the first and most basic control in business risk management.
 Risk mitigation can’t just exist in one department or one person.
 Although it may start in your business continuity and disaster recovery (BC/DR) division, it can’t end there.

 Ensure your entire organization knows and understands what threats may occur.
-Individuals should be trained on how these threats may impact their role and the business as a whole.
+Train individual on how these threats may impact their role and the business as a whole.
 This training will help them better understand the response plan and how they should act during an emergency—especially for high-likelihood threats.
 Often, the most effective employee training involves active participation.
 Most companies conduct fire drills—but don’t stop there.
 Also, consider the wide range of tabletop exercises your company can implement to offer practice for various threats.

 Create policies

 In addition to training employees, create threat assessment procedures and guidelines to mitigate the identified threats.
 For example, in the event of a severe winter storm, you need a policy for how you will notify employees of delays or closures.
-And to keep traveling employees safe from the variety of threats they may encounter, develop a comprehensive corporate travel policy.
+Develop a comprehensive corporate travel policy to keep traveling employees safe from the variety of threats they may encounter.

 Your threat assessment procedures should indicate when third parties—such as law enforcement or mental health services—need to be involved.
 For example, when threats of violence arise, it is necessary to report them to and involve local law enforcement officials.